DiffugientDev/wdl_project/README.md

 **Note:**

 Before starting the test, you must be on a local server port: 8000 located in the directory of the folder containing all files, since all files' links are on that port.
 This drawback will certainly be modified in the future.

 Here's how you can create a local server at port 8000:

 1. Using Python:

    If you have Python installed, you can quickly create a local server, by navigating to the directory in command prompt and entering the command:

              python3 -m http.server 8000

-2. Using Node.js
+3. Using Node.js

    If you use Node.js, you can create a local server using the http-server package:

      i.
 First install the http-server package

              npm install -g http-server

     ii.
-Then navigate to the directory and run: http-server -p 8000
+Then navigate to the directory and run:

+             http-server -p 8000

-3. Using PHP
+4. Using PHP

   If you have PHP installed you can use its built in server:

             php -S localhost:8000

-4. Using Ruby'
+5. Using Ruby:

    If you have Ruby installed you can use its built in server:

            ruby -run -e httpd . -p 8000